recolic/microsoft-intune-archlinux/README.md

 - msft-identity-broker.service: Failed at step STATE_DIRECTORY spawning /opt/msft/identitybroker/bin/msft-identity-broker: Operation not permitted

 This is a permission issue.
-Please run `chmod 777 -R /opt/msft` as root and restart the service.
+Please run `chmod 777 -R /opt/msft` as root, **and** run `chown -R YourName /home/YourName/.config`, and restart the service.

 - msft-identity-broker.service: Failed to set up special execution directory in /home/YourName/.config: Operation not permitted